They help support standards or serve as a reference when no applicable standard is in place.

 Information Security Acceptable Use Guidelines

 Acceptable Use Guidelines are intended to support McNeese State University’s established culture of openness, trust and integrity.
-McNeese State University is committed to protecting the University community from damaging actions by individuals, either knowingly or unknowingly, as well as environmental disruption.
+McNeese State University is committed to protecting the University's Information Resources from damaging actions by individuals, either knowingly or unknowingly, as well as environmental disruption.

 Information Resources, including but not limited to computer equipment, software, operating systems, storage media, network accounts, electronic mail and web services, are the property of McNeese State University.
 These resources are to be used for business and academic purposes in serving the interests of the University community.
 Please review McNeese Policies for further details.

 Effective security is a community effort involving the participation and support of every McNeese State University community member who deals with information and/or information systems.
 Every computer user should understand these guidelines, and conduct their activities accordingly.